JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 PostgreSQL is the database we intend to use, and we will integrate Flask to display the data.

 ## c) Machine Learning
+Will use different Machine Learning Model to do predictive analysis.
 SciKitLearn is the Machine Learning library we'll be using to create a classifier.

 ## d) Dashboard
 No dashboard is required for the first segment.
 In the future we will be using Tableau for the Dashboard.